Pruning Edges and Gradients to Learn Hypergraphs from Larger Sets: Experiments

+First, we compare our model from \autoref{sec:network} on three different set-to-hypergraph tasks against the state-of-the-art.
+The comparison offers insight into the differences between predicting the incidence matrix and predicting the adjacency tensors. \paragraph{Baselines.} Our main comparison is against Set2Graph \citep{serviansky2020set2graph}, which is a strong and representative baseline for approaches that predict the adjacency structure, which we generally refer to as adjacency-based approaches. \citet{serviansky2020set2graph} modify the task in two of the benchmarks, to avoid storing an intractably large adjacency tensor.
+We explain in \autoref{app:experimental details} how this affects the comparison.
+Additionally, we compare to Set Transformer \citep{lee2019set} and Slot Attention \citep{locatello2020object}, which we adapt to the set-to-hypergraph setting by treating the output as the pruned set of edges and producing the incidence matrix with the MLP from \autoref{eq:incidence}.
+We refer to these two as incidence-based approaches that also include our model.

-\textbf{Particle partitioning.} Particle colliders are an important tool for studying the fundamental particles of nature and their interactions.
+\paragraph{Particle partitioning.} Particle colliders are an important tool for studying the fundamental particles of nature and their interactions.
 During a collision, several particles are emanated and measured by nearby detectors, while some particles decay beforehand.
 Identifying which measured particles share a common progenitor is an important subtask in the context of vertex reconstruction \citep{shlomi2020secondary}.
-For more information, we refer to \citet{shlomi2020graph}.
-We use the simulated dataset of $0.9$M examples (CC-BY 4.0) \citep{serviansky2020set2graph,shlomi2020secondary}, with the same train/validation/test split.
-Each example is sampled from one of three different generation processes that differ in the typical number of partitions per set: bottom, charm and light.
-Each set of particles, also called jets, consists of $2$ to $14$ elements represented by $10$ features.
-The target partitionings indicate the common progenitors and restrict the valid incidence matrices to those with a single incident edge per vertex.
+We can treat this as a set-to-hypergraph task: the set of measured particles is the input set and the common progenitors are the edges of the hypergraph.
+We use a simulated dataset of $0.9$M data-sample with the default train/validation/test split \citep{serviansky2020set2graph,shlomi2020secondary}.
+Each data-sample is generated from on one of three different distributions for which we report the results separately: \textit{bottom jets}, \textit{charm jets} and \textit{light jets}.
+The ground-truth target is the incidence matrix that can also be interpreted as a partitioning of the input elements since every particle has exactly one progenitor (edge).